kervlimitededition/Arcade-Game-2018/README.md

 ### Summary
 Arcade is variation of one the classic Games developed by Konami Holdings Corporation: Frogger Arcade.
 I have to create a clone of the Frogger Arcade game as part of the Front-End Developer Nanodegree curriculum for Udacity.

+### Instructions
+1. Click on the Start button to start the game.
+2. Click on the Play again button to play the again.

 ### How to play the game
 Use
 * left,